lukamiletic95/papers/About Tendermint.md

 Tendermint consensus algorithm guarantees successful termination, when the total voting power of nodes (marked as ***n***), is greater than *3f* → *n > 3f*.
 Therefore, the total voting power of faulty processes must be smaller than one third of the total voting power of all processes [1].

 To summarize, Tendermint is a client-server platform which enables clients to execute their transactions, guarantees their proper completion and records them in a blockchain.
 It does so even if the network contains malicious nodes.
+Tendermint was at first a private blockchain, but is currently building towards becoming a public blockchain

 In `Section 3 - Definitions`, some of the important terms and ideas relevant to the algorithm discussion (`Section 4 - Algorithms`) will be explained alongside the system model used in this paper.
 Following, in the fourth section, a current solution along with the analysis of possible new solutions will be provided.
 This paper concludes in `Section 5 - Conclusion`.